ekhadley/deepgrid/README.md

 The Q net is supposed to represent the sum of expected rewards from now till forever.
 We define the "true" Q value of a state-action pair as the reward we actually got, plus the Q value of the resulting state.
 We teach the net to estimate all future rewards by only labelling the reward we got right now.
 This voodoo apparently works for updating weights, but means the actual loss number doesnt really measure anything useful.
 This is a pretty common property of RL algorithms.

-The trained net I have included (trained for the default parameters I gave at the top) has played about 45k episodes, totalling ~700k frames (most training was done on batch size 8, a bit with 16).
-It averages about 32 points per episode.
+The trained net I have included (trained for the default parameters I gave at the top) has played 50k episodes, with a batch size of 64, totalling 3.2 million experiences trained on.
+Its average score is 52.

-I noticed that at the end, doing extra training with a high epsilon was making performance go down.
-Training with low epsilon, I continued to see gains.
-I think I couldve been much more sample effecient with a better decay rate, who knows.
-Sometimes exploitation is exploration.
+This is about the lower limit of human performance, maybe a stupid human, or a child, or a smart monkey.
+But for ~2hrs training, this is solid performance. average score 53 means it on average picks up 7 rewards, (Out of 12 on the board) so it's pathing is actually pretty effecient.
+I had some nice score gains for doing extra training with low epsilon (0.05-0.01) after the main training run.
+Training with higher epsilon at this point actually started hurting my performance.
+Probably an estimation bias going on that causes this.

 ## Simple Policy Optimization